smartcontractkit/documentation/docs/Using Any API/contract-addresses.md

 LINK address:  [`0x514910771af9ca656af840dff83e8264ecf986ca`](https://etherscan.io/token/0x514910771af9ca656af840dff83e8264ecf986ca)

-Head to [Chainlink Market](https://market.link/) for the latest Node and Job details.

 ## Testnets

 Each request on the test networks cost 0.1 LINK.
 Each oracle will wait for 1 confirmation before processing a request.

 These are examples which enable you to deploy and test quickly.
-Many more testnet oracle nodes and jobs can be found on [Chainlink Market](https://market.link/).

 ### Kovan